 That’s exactly what this post will help you do!

 I’m sharing a list of 20 simple ways to help you learn how to slow down and enjoy life more.
-They are simple and practical ways to start slowing down and simplify your life that can be implemented today.
+They are simple and practical ways to start slowing down and simplifying your life that can be implemented today.

 Keep it simple and stress-free